Pod Mod Vapes are the latest trend to hit the vaping space, but are they the next big thing?

 - If it supports refillable pods – they can just add whatever E Juice they like.

 - If it’s not refillable – they have to buy specific pods from specific retailers.
 And this, in my view, is just no good.

 Therefore, MAKE SURE you get a pod mod that supports refillable pods.
 You will save money in the long run, have more choice of E Juice, and ensure that you’re not tied down to one company’s limited line-up of Juice flavours and nicotine strengths.

-Pod Mod Vapes – Are They The Future?
+Pod Mod Kits – Are They The Future?

 For now, though, pod mod vapes are targeted more or less exclusively at those new to vaping or current smokers as a quick and easy way to transition from stinkies to vaping.

-What Pod Mod Would I Buy Right Now?
+What AIO Pod Vape Would I Buy Right Now?

 Yes.
 I have about four of them at the moment (and they’re all included in our best pod mod picks for 2018 list below)